Turkey's central bank is raising interest rates sharply. This could signal an economic recovery - ExBulletin

 “It is a sign that the new governor is seeking to exercise caution to avoid a confrontation with President Erdogan,” Kinnear said in a note.

-Under pressure from Erdogan, the central bank had cut its key rate from around 19% in 2021 to 8.5% earlier this year, despite inflation soaring to 85% last year.
+Under pressure from Erdogan, the central bank had lowered its key rate from around 19% in 2021 to 8.5% at the start of the year, despite soaring inflation hitting a 85% last year.

 Inflation fell to 39.5% last month, according to official figures, but independent research group ENAG says the real rate is 109%.

-Economists say Erdogan’s unconventional belief has exacerbated economic turmoil, leading to currency and cost-of-living crises that have caused hardship for many households struggling to afford food, shelter and other necessities.
+Economists say Erdogan’s unconventional belief has exacerbated economic turmoil, leading to monetary and cost of living crises which have caused hardship for many households struggling to secure food, shelter and other necessities.
 Erdogan says his economic model prioritizes growth, exports and jobs.

-Experts also say the central bank depleted its currency reserves as it tried to prop up the Turkish lira ahead of last month’s election.
+Experts also say the central bank depleted its currency reserves as it tried to prop up the Turkish lira before elections last month.
 The currency has lost around 21% of its value against the dollar since the start of the year.

 On Thursday, the lira weakened 3% against the dollar due to a weaker-than-expected rate hike.